VirtualBrainLab/Pinpoint/README.md

 ### Controls

 The easiest way to control your probe is to click on the probe, press one of the axis keys [W/S], [A/D], or [Z/X] and then drag.
 This will move the probe along the corresponding axis.
 You can also press any of the keyboard keys in the diagram below to move along that axis.
-Hold **shift** as you click to move in larger increments along any axis.
+Hold **SHIFT** as you to move faster along any axis.
 Hold **CTRL** to move slower.
 Pressing and holding a key will move continuously.

 ![probe controls](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/ProbeControls.png)